 The numbers are stark: Almost 95% of ‘real estate investors’ fail.
 They never do a single deal.
 Or they quit after six months, or they lose money.
 “Real estate is tough racket,” they say as they trudge off to their day job.

-Meanwhile, I have been a successful real estate investor for 15 years.
+Meanwhile, I have been a successful real estate investor for many years.
 I have personally seen hundreds of aspiring investors come and go over that span.
-Yet I’ve done nearly 1,000 deals, and financially retired myself at 28 with roughly $22,000 per month in cash flow.
+But I’ve continued to buy under-market value property in San Antonio for years.
 What do I do that so many other investors don’t?

 For me, real estate investing is simple mathematics.
 Here’s how I do it: